Language Arts Education Summer-Only

 Frequently Asked Questions

-If you are interested in completing a Master’s degree but can’t imagine how you can do this while teaching full time, this is the program for you.
-The Masters of Arts in Teaching K- 12 Language Arts Concentration which can be completed fully online in two summers is designed to accommodate busy elementary, middle, and secondary teachers wanting to spend a few weeks each summer learning new ideas to take back to the classroom.
+If you are interested in completing a Master’s degree but can’t imagine how you can do this while teaching full-time, this is the program for you.
+The Master of Arts in Teaching Language Arts Education Concentration, which can be completed fully online in two summers, is designed for busy elementary, middle, and secondary teachers who want to spend a few weeks each summer learning new ideas to take back to the classroom.

-In addition to a summer-only schedule, which is friendly for busy teachers, the weeklong Reading and Language Arts conference is unique!
+In addition to a summer-only schedule, which is friendly for busy teachers, the weeklong Reading Conference is unique!
 For more than 40 years, this conference has drawn national speakers to discuss current issues in children's and adolescent literacy.
-The conference is a course and runs from 9:00 a.m.-3:00 p.m. for one week in late June.
+The conference is a course and runs from 9:00 a.m.-3:00 p.m. for one week in June.
 Other courses do not meet during this week.

-This two summer, 30 unit degree program includes attending the weeklong SDSU Reading and Language Arts each summer.
-The speakers at the conference are international experts in literacy who discuss state of the art instructional strategies in literacy.
-Each summer you will take 3 additional courses in literacy theory, research and practice that result in effective instruction.
-This summer program is designed to meet the schedules of traditional and year round teachers because the courses meet in the afternoon from late May to early July.
+This two-summer, 30-unit degree program includes the opportunity to attend the weeklong SDSU Reading Conference each summer.
+The conference speakers are international experts in literacy who discuss state-of-the-art instructional strategies.
+Each summer, you will take 3 additional courses in literacy theory, research and practice that result in effective instruction.
+This summer program is designed to accommodate the schedules of traditional and year-round teachers, as the courses meet in the afternoon from late May to early July.

-Yes, the courses in this program address instructional issues that occur in grades K-12.
+Yes, the courses in this program address instructional issues across grades K-12.

-This MAT program focuses on instructional issues in all of the curriculum areas.
-A special emphasis relates to literacy issues in each of the disciplines.
+This MAT program focuses on instructional issues across all curriculum areas.
+A special emphasis is placed on literacy issues in each discipline.

 Yes!
 While many participants are elementary school teachers, the degree is for either elementary or secondary curriculum and instruction.
 Each year, your instructors make sure that your needs as an adolescent educator are addressed.

-If you have completed a post-baccalaureate credential program within the past 4 years (at the time you plan to start the Summer-only MAT) then we may be able to use up to 6 units of your credential work towards your Master’s.
-If you completed your credential program at an undergraduate level or more than 4 years ago then you will have to take 6 additional graduate level units to complete the MAT.
-These courses are not scheduled into the two summers.
+If you have completed a post-baccalaureate credential program within the past 4 years (at the time you plan to start the Summer-Only MAT), then we may be able to use up to 6 units of your credential work towards your Master’s.
+If you completed your credential program at an undergraduate level or more than 4 years ago, then you will have to take 6 additional graduate-level units to complete the MAT.

 Students in the Summer MAT attend classes for a 6-week period, usually from the end of May to early July each summer.
-Courses are scheduled on Monday, Wednesday, and Thursdays with an occasional Tuesday night class (for Reading Conference meetings).
+Courses are scheduled on Monday through Thursday nights.
 All courses are online and include both synchronous and asynchronous virtual meetings.

 Courses are fully online with 4-5 asynchronous meetings scheduled from 4-6:30 p.m. and from 7-9:30 p.m.
 Your professors coordinate these meetings for a smooth delivery.